 Police and prosecution determine possession with intent by examining the circumstances surrounding the controlled substance arrest.

 For example, possession of drug paraphernalia such as baggies, scales, or even large amounts of cash can all be used as evidence that you were intending to sell drugs.

 Possession with intent to distribute, deliver, or sell is a fourth degree controlled substance offense.
 This charge carries a potential sentence of 15 years in prison and $100,000 in fines.

 Minnesota law is especially tough on meth-related criminal possession charges.
 If you are caught with the tools and/or ingredients to manufacture methamphetamines, you could be charged with a very serious felony charge with a potential prison term of up to 10 years and fines reaching $20,000.

-Possession of a Small Amount of Marijuana
+Possession of a Small Amount of Marijuana in MN

 Many states, including Minnesota, have de-criminalized marijuana to a certain extent.
 This does not mean that marijuana is legal in Minnesota, but that possession of a small amount (42.5 grams or less) of the drug will carry relatively small penalties.